 The Academic Regulations Appeals Committee considers appeals for exceptions to undergraduate program academic regulations listed in this bulletin.
 The committee is a standing committee of the Office of Academic Affairs and reports to the Senior Vice Provost for Academic Affairs.

 Undergraduate students who wish to petition the university for a waiver of the academic regulations in this bulletin may do so through the Academic Regulations Appeals Committee.
 Students who have been accepted to the graduate portion of a five-year bachelor’s/master’s program may also need to make an appeal through the Graduate School.
-Students may petition for a past semester within three years, but cannot ask for waivers after having graduated.
+A petition for waiver must be submitted prior to conferral of the undergraduate degree and within three years of the last day of classes for the semester in which the waiver would apply.

 To begin the appeal process, students should contact the Academic Regulations Appeals Committee representative in the dean’s office of their school or college; nondegree-seeking students should contact University Academic Advising at (804) 827-8648.
 The student then works with the representative to prepare the petition following guidelines established by each school or college.
 The first step is for the student to prepare a letter that details the extenuating circumstances supporting the student’s belief that the university should waive its regulations and grant the request.
 All circumstances cited in the student’s letter must be documented, and the student is responsible for gathering all necessary documentation.
 Examples of documentation include medical records, police reports, death certificates and employer reports.
 Things that may not be used as documentation include letters from parents, friends or relatives.
 Any petition that does not have the required documentation will be tabled and can remain tabled for at most two additional meetings.
 If the requested documentation has still not been provided by the student after this period, the committee will vote based on the information that it has.